pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 From the `Apps` tab, clicking on the magnifying glass for the `time` Source will show a list of properties that can be set when using the `time` app in a Stream.
 We will use `time-unit` and `fixed-delay` for our stream.

 There are two ways to create a Stream.
-First, you can use the Dataflow Shell:
+First, you can use the Data Flow Shell:

 `dataflow:>stream create --name 'char-stream' --definition 'time --time-unit=SECONDS --fixed-delay=5 | char-log'`

 This follows the format

 `stream create --name '{NAME_OF_STREAM}' --definition '{SOURCE_APP_NAME} {OPTIONAL_SOURCE_PROPERTIES} | {SINK_APP_NAME} {OPTIONAL_SINK_PROPERTIES}'`

 Alternatively, you can create a Stream in the Dashboard UI by clicking on the `Streams` tab and then on `Create Stream`.
 The available Sinks, Sources, and Processors will be on the left of the workspace.
 You can drag them and then connect Sources to Sinks for the configuration you want.
 If you click on the `time` module, you will see a gear icon appear in the bottom left corner.
 Clicking that will let you specify properties for `time`, such as `fixed-delay` and `time-units`.

 The resulting code will be shown above the flow chart.
 You can then click on the `Create Stream` button to create it.

 ![Creating a Stream in the UI](/static/images/spring-cloud-dataflow-sink/create-stream.png)